rev-net/memo/memo.md

 Revnets are the next step.
 They are an expression of the Juicebox language we know so well, and the tokenized standard we're sorely missing to encourage more projects – many of our own – to hit the gas with confidence and without incumbent tradeoffs.

+For those already familiar with Juicebox, note that revnets are just Juicebox projects with three special traits:
+- **No Ownership:** They are owned by a special smart contract that enforces rules throughout the project's life, as opposed to being owned by an entity that can influence changes over time.
+This contract grants a few scoped permissions to the address initially specified as the revnet's split operator.
+- **No Payouts:** They have no payouts, meaning all funds stay in the treasury backing the value of the project's tokens, and can only be accessed by token holders themselves.
+- **Revnet fee:** They incur an extra 2.5% fee on cash outs (redemptions), accruing to $REV.

-Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.
+The time for revnets is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.

 Speculatively, if AI-agent networks continue to gain adoption, revnets will exist to enrich users of AI-produced goods and serviecs who's marginal cost of work tends toward zero, in contrast to incumbent models that extract from users to enrich AIs and their centralized creators.